 The positions of 155,939 megafauna were determined along 89 km of seafloor.
 At both sites we detected general and site-specific differences in epifauna abundance and species diversity between open and closed areas that indicate the open areas are stressed or disturbed.
 Species richness was lower in open areas.
 Species dominance was greater in one open area, while the other site had significantly fewer epifauna in open areas.
 Both sites had decreased abundance of low-mobility taxa and prey taxa in the open areas.
 Site-specific responses were likely due to site differences in fishing intensity, sediment composition, and benthic currents.
 Prey taxa were highly associated with biogenic and biotic structures; biogenic structures were significantly less abundant in open areas.
-While current fishing levels may have produced detectable changes to these communities, we believe the differences are not of sufficient magnitude to cause broad-scale changes to these communities.
+While current fishing levels may have produced detectable changes to these communities.
 Evidence exists, however, that bottom trawling has produced changes to the seafloor and associated fauna, affecting the availability of prey for commercially important groundfish.
 These changes should serve as a "red flag" to managers since prey taxa are a critical component of essential fish habitat.